B2B Lead Nurturing: Learn How to Close More Deals

 That is a question you should ask your imaginary ideal prospects, which contribute to your buyer persona based on the current customer base that you have.

-For any lead nurturing strategy, personalization can do unimaginable wonders.
-Writing personalized informal emails, addressing your prospects by name, and communicating in a conversational tone makes them feel more connected to you.
+Personalization is an integral part of a successful lead nurturing strategy.
+Writing personalized informal emails, addressing your prospects by name, and communicating in a conversational tone make them feel more connected to you.

 One of the most critical steps in closing the sales cycle is to educate your prospects on the current state of their buyer journey, which can be categorized into the following phases:

-- Awareness phase: Do include blog posts related to your leads, their interests.
+• Awareness phase: Do include blog posts related to your leads, and their interests.
 Educate your prospects with the latest trends in their industry.

 Image source: Hubspot

 If you are unsure what content you should be sending out to your prospects, understand what resources they have already engaged with.
 Draft relevant content and A/B test to find the most engaging content for your campaign.
-You must know with what pages on your website are they interacting the most, and also their opinions that they share on social media sites.
+You must know the pages on your website with which they are interacting the most and the kind of social media posts that they usually share.

 Chase their pain points that you can provide a solution to.
 Formulate a hypothesis on the basis of your previous prospects and test it.